Workshop Tool Guide

 Doing jobs on your bike is much easier if the bike is raised off the ground.
 Most workstands are flexible enough for most people to find their ideal working height, either sat on a stool or stood up.
 Extra features such as tool trays add to their ease of use.

 Warning!
 Open jaw type workstands can easily crush carbon frames!
-Easy off the clamp opening and protect the frame top coat by covering before it goes in the clamp.
+Attach at the seatpost.
+If you do attach at the frame, ease off the clamp opening and protect the frame top coat by covering before it goes in the clamp and DO NOT CLAMP TIGHTLY!
+Carbon frames are not designed to resist crushing / compression forces.

 Full Kit Tool kit